sethchart/sethchart.com/content/posts/6/index.md

 ---
-title: "Index"
+title: "How to use Use Jupyter Notebook in a Docker Container."
 date: 2021-03-07T11:37:13-05:00
 slug: ""
-description: "How to use Use Jupyter Notebook in a Docker Container."
+description: "A short tutorial on using Jupyter notebook server in a docker container for Data Science."
 keywords: ["Docker", "Jupyter"]
 draft: false
 tags: ["Docker", "Jupyter"]